hughforsyth/hughforsyth.github.io/_posts/2020-08-02-hello-world-post.md

 twitter_text: 'Put your twitter description here.'
 ---

-This is some simple markup.
+This is some simple mark up.
 It does the things you'd expect

 * Bullet 1
 * Bullet 2

 ##Heading 2
 *Bold* and **Italic**

+Interestingly I had to rename this page as hello-world was clashing with the project site